hoanhle/Ping-pong-OpenCV/README.md

 ## Description

-This is a ping pong game using fist to play that I programmed during my highschool.
+This is a ping pong game that recognizes player's fist gestures to play that I programmed during my highschool.

 ## How to install